dkl4/E-Trade-Oauth-1.0/README.md

 The above two code snippets will set up the temporary  oauthTokenGetRequest and  oauthTokenSecretGetRequest variables you will need to get  the "permanent" (24 hour - until midnight NY)  oauthTokenGetAccess and  oauthTokenSecretGetAccess variables.

-Also use Postman environment variables to track things like the "very permanent" consumer_key and consumer_secret which you get from the E*Trade website.
-Also track the callback_url and 5-char verifier (from logging into E*Trade) as Postman variables.
+Also use Postman environment variables to track things like the "very permanent" consumer_key and consumer_secret which you get from the ETrade website.
+Also track the callback_url and 5-char verifier (from logging into ETrade) as Postman variables.

 The login URL used to get the 5-char verifier can be obtained from Postman with a GET request like this: